Sadegh Ghotbzadeh: Arrest and execution

-Ghotbzadeh was first arrested on 7 November 1980 on charges of planning to kill Ayatollah Khomeini and criticising the Islamic Republic Party and put in the Evin Prison.
+Ghotbzadeh was first arrested on 7 November 1980 on charges of planning to kill Ayatollah Khomeini and criticising the Islamic Republic Party.
+He was detained in Evin Prison in Tehran.
 He was released on 10 November when Ayatollah Khomeini intervened.

-On 8 April 1982, he was arrested along with a group of army officers and clerics (including a son-in-law of the religious leader Ayatollah Kazem Shariatmadari), all accused of plotting the assassination of Ayatollah Khomeini and the overthrow of the Islamic Republic.
+On 8 April 1982, he was arrested along with a group of army officers and clerics (including a son-in-law of the religious leader Ayatollah Kazem Shariatmadari), all accused of plotting the assassination of Ayatollah Khomeini and overthrow of the Islamic Republic.

-At an April 1982 "press conference", hujjat al-Islam Mohammad Reyshahri, the chief judge of the newly created Military Revolutionary Tribunal, explained the plot with "an elaborate chart full of boxes and arrows linking Ghotbzadeh and the royalist officers, on one side, to `the feudalists, the leftist mini-groups, and the phony clerics` and on the other side, to the `National Front, Israel, the Pahlavis and the Socialist International.` The last four were linked to the CIA."
+Hujjat al-Islam Mohammad Reyshahri, the chief judge of the newly created Military Revolutionary Tribunal, explained what the plot was about.
+He used "an elaborate chart full of boxes and arrows linking Ghotbzadeh and the royalist officers, on one side, to 'the feudalists, the leftist mini-groups, and the phony clerics' and on the other side, to the 'National Front, Israel, the Pahlavis and the Socialist International.'
+The last four were linked to the CIA."

-Trial of Ghotbzadeh began in August 1982 and in the court he denied the accusations, but confirmed the existence of a plot to topple the Islamic government and to form a "real republic".
-His forced confessions, which were aired, are said to have come only after severe torture on the part of the Iranian Police.
-On late 15 September 1982 in the Evin prison of Tehran, Ghotbzadeh was shot by a firing squad following a 26-day trial and after the Military Revolutionary Tribunal found him guilty and sentenced him to death.
+The twenty-six day trial of Ghotbzadeh began in August 1982.
+In court he denied the accusations but confirmed the existence of a plot to topple the Islamic government and form a "real republic".
+His forced confessions, which were aired, are said to have come only after severe torture on the part of the police.
+Late on 15 September 1982, Ghotbzadeh was shot by a firing squad in Evin Prison.
+The Military Revolutionary Tribunal had sentenced him to death.
 He was 46.